 Consider a longer stay if ...

 - You and your kids are thrill-seekers and meet the height requirements for most rides (40 inches)

 - You want to see and do everything during your visit

 - The parks are expected to be busy

 - You like to tour the parks leisurely and/or you don't like to get out of bed early

-We hope this post has helped you in determining the best Universal Orlando ticket for your family.
-Which ticket do you prefer and why?
-Share in comments below along with any questions you have!
+Which Universal Orlando park do you love the most?
+Share in the comments below!
 For even more tips, hop over to our What to Do in Orlando page inside the Orlando Planning Timeline!

 Related: Best Time to Visit Universal Orlando